mariana-stefani/mukta-project/README.md

 - A 'my reviews' page where users can create, edit, delete a review as well as read their past reviews.
 - A search bar that displays the website products based on the users' search query.
 - A products page where users can click on the item and will be directed to the product details page.
+- A product details page, where users can read the product description and manage the quantities to add to bag.
+If I'm a superuser I can add, edit and delete a product by clicking on respective buttons.
 - A shopping cart where users can add the products they would like to purchase and update their quantities.
-- A 'checkout' page where users can pay for their chosen items using the Stripe API which will process the payment details and place their order.
+- A 'checkout' page, where users can pay for their chosen items using the Stripe API which will process the payment details and place their order.
+- A workshop page, where users can find yoga and wellbeing workshops in London.
+- A workshop details page, where users can read all information about that workshop.
+If I'm a superuser I can add, edit and delete a workshop by clicking on respective buttons.
+- A contact page, where users can find Mukta's office address, e-mail and telephone number.
+There's also a map with the office location.

 ### Features Left to implement